Product

 The headline rate matters, but the bigger issue is still record quality.
 A 91c rate does not help if you cannot show how you worked out your work-related kilometres.

-Why the Draft Rate Increased to 91c/km
+Why the Official Rate Increased to 91c/km

 That matters because the cents per kilometre method is designed to be a simplified allowance for car running costs.
 Fuel, registration, servicing, maintenance, and other operating costs are already built into the rate.
 You do not claim those costs separately when using cents per kilometre.